 Jesuit Missions works with poor and marginalised people around the world by promoting social justice, building bridges between communities, and accompanying those working on the missions.
 Some projects include: raising funds for the work Jesuit Missions are carrying out with Ukrainian refugees, providing a clean water supply for a school in India; translating the New Testament into Wapishana for Amerindian people in Guyana for the first time; and supporting the work of Zambuko House, a refuge for street children in Harare.

 Founded by former families of the school, on the Roman Catholic principle of service and helping others, the St. John’s Holidays for Children Trust is a small charity that runs two annual holidays for children with special needs in the Thames Valley Area.
 Kids’ Week, as the holidays are known, give parents a break from childcare and the children a week of adventure and exploration.
-St. John’s Beaumont hosts one of the two-week-long holidays during the Easter break, with boys and their families invited to get involved and help out.
+St. John’s Beaumont hosts one of the two-week-long holidays during the Easter break, with pupils and their families invited to get involved and help out.

 The main objective of this project is to raise awareness about the causes and consequences of the fact that 58 million children around the world don´t have access to quality education.
 The red chair represents a space that is left empty by boys and girls who are prevented from accessing education and who are unable to enjoy this basic human right.
 The project was started in a Jesuit school in northern Spain and then brought to other schools through the Jesuit NGO Entreculturas.
 Educate Magis, together with Entreculturas, is now sharing this project with Jesuit schools all over the world.

-Nominated Charities for 2022
+Nominated Charities

 We are currently fundraising for St Mary’s Children’s Fund (part of Imperial Health Charity) and the Windsor Homeless Project.